kevinkowalew/homelab/README.md

 - Infrastructure as Code (IaC) for provisioning vanilla `raspberry pi`s into `k3s` control plane nodes
 - `GitOps` CI/CD pipeline for managing `go` services
 - Monitoring Stack for tracking cluster & service health

+# TODO
+- [ ] update CI template to take these parameters: `repo`, `username`, `version`
+- [ ] move datastores & monitoring into a dedicated `helm` chart & namespace
+- [ ] create a microservices
+- [ ] figure out where a UI can fill in operational gaps to make the UX pleasant

+- you can put the Pods behind Services and use Service DNS for communication.
+Calls to service-name allow Pods in the same namespace to communicate.
+Calls to service-name.namespace allow Pods in different namespaces to communicate.